ab604/prot-paper-bot/README.md

 developed from bots created by https://github.com/roblanf/phypapers and https://github.com/JBGruber/r-bloggers-bluesky.

-The bot runs once a day to post new papers from PubMed and bioRxiv for subjects that are of interest to me, namely HLA immunopeptidomics, neoantigens and HDX-MS.
+The bot runs twice a day to post new papers from PubMed and bioRxiv for subjects that are of interest to me, namely HLA immunopeptidomics, neoantigens and HDX-MS.

-It’s written in R and uses Github Actions and YML file to run workflow.
+It’s written in R and uses Github Actions and YML file with `cron` to run workflow.

 Here’s what I did if you want to make your own.
 There’s probably ways to make it better.